uatisdeproblem/esn-assembly/HOW-TO-DEPLOY.md

 1. Open the project folder in the IDE.
 1. Identify the file `/back-end/deploy/environments.ts` and fix the configuration with your values; explanation:
    - General parameters:
+     - `DOMAIN`: the domain name you purchased/imported earlier.
+Example: _esn-app.link_.
      - `project`: choose a key to identify the project and its resources; _tip: try not to use a key too simple, to avoid naming-overlapping on global resources._
-     - `awsAccount`: the ID of the chosen AWS account (e.g. _123456789012_).
-     - `awsRegion`: the ID of the chosen AWS region (e.g. _eu-central-1_); all the resources will be deployed there.
-     - `apiDomain`: the domain name for the app's API, based on the domain you purchased/imported earlier.
-Examples: _api.yourdomain.com_, _api-project.yourdomain.com_, etc.
-     - `mediaDomain`: the domain name where to locate app's media contents, based on the domain you purchased/imported earlier.
-Examples: _media.yourdomain.com_, _media-project.yourdomain.com_, etc.
-     - `firstAdminEmail`: insert your email address to create the first (admin) user of the app.
-   - Stage parameters; you can create as many enviroments (stages) as you like; a common configuration is with _prod_ and _dev_ stages, but you can also create only a production stage or whatever you like:
+1. You can create as many enviroments (stages) as you like; a common configuration is with _prod_ and _dev_ stages, but you can also create only a production stage or whatever you like.
-     - `domain`: the domain name where to reach the front-end for this stage, based on the domain you purchased/imported earlier.
-Examples: _yourdomain.com_, _dev.yourdomain.com_, etc.
-     - `destroyDataOnDelete`: whether to delete the data when the stage is deleted; it should be **true** for _dev_ and **false** for _prod_ stages.
 1. From the terminal/prompt, make sure to be in the `/back-end` folder of the project, substitute the STAGE variable (based on the stage/environment you want to deploy) and run:
    ```
    cdk deploy --context stage=STAGE --all --require-approval never --outputs-file output-config.json